 Wine Kegs That Will Get Your Book Club Lit AF

-As we all know every modern day book club is incomplete without a wine keg.
-Whether you’re a merlot hoe or a chardonnay bae everybody loves a plastic bladder full of hot wine shipped via FedEx from an exotic local like Sheboygan New Jersey or Detroit Michigan.
-Here are some of BunnyEars favorite wine keg/book pairings to get your book club both classy AF and lit AF.
+As we all know, every modern day book club is incomplete without a wine keg.
+Whether you’re a merlot hoe or a chardonnay bae everybody loves a plastic bladder full of hot wine shipped via FedEx from an exotic local like Sheboygan, New Jersey or Detroit, Michigan.
+Here are some of our favorite wine keg/book pairings to get your book club both classy AF and lit AF.

 Red Berry Blend and As I Lay Dying

-You’ll be looking at the world through Rose colored glasses as you tackle Aldous Huxley’s dystopian science fiction classic.
+You’ll be looking at the world through Rosé -colored glasses as you tackle Aldous Huxley’s dystopian science fiction classic.
 Great for powering through those uncomfortable orgy scenes your mother-in-law will not stop talking about.
-In fact why stop at one keg of Rose when you could double fist it.
-With your book in your lap you can keep a tap in each hand as you discuss weather Bernard is just being extra or if all of humanity is ultimately doomed.
+In fact, why stop at one keg of rosé when you could double fist it?
+With your book in your lap you can keep a tap in each hand as you discuss whether Bernard is just being extra or if all of humanity is ultimately doomed.

 Merlot and Metamorphsis

-Whether your OTP is Healthcliff and Catherine or Catherine and Edgar you’ll find yourself drifting on the foggy moors of a delightful buzz with a keg of Chardonnay.
+Whether your OTP is Healthcliff and Catherine or Catherine and Edgar, you’ll find yourself drifting on the foggy moors of a delightful buzz with a keg of Chardonnay.
 The bright green apple aroma might help you stop crying.
 Or at least might distract you from the uncomfortable fetal position you’ve ended up in.
-As you rock back and fourth slowly to the rhythm of your own sobs try dragging the wine keg behind the sofa with you.
-After all in the wise words of Emily Bronte, “yolo, and in the afterlife you might be damned to haunt an English moor forever.
-So drink up ladies!”
+As you rock back and fourth to the rhythm of your own sobs, try dragging the wine keg behind the sofa with you.
+After all, in the wise words of Emily Bronte, “Yolo, and in the afterlife you might be damned to haunt an English moor forever.
+So drink up, ladies!”